 The premises are 'unlicensed' in that it does not require a premises licence but does require a permit to be able to provide category D machines.
-It should not be confused with a 'licensed family entertainment centre' which requires a premises licence because it provide both category C and D gaming machines (please see section 7.9 for further details of licenced family entertainment centres).
+It should not be confused with a 'licensed family entertainment centre' which requires a premises licence because it provides both category C and D gaming machines (please see section 7.9 for further details of licenced family entertainment centres).
+Operators of UFEC's are expected to attend safeguarding awareness training, contact the Safeguarding Licensing Manager at SCSPsafeguardinglicensing@sheffield.gov.uk for more information.